barbarer/py4e-int/_sources/regex/writecode.rst

         .. tab:: Answer

             .. activecode:: regex_writecode7a
-                :datafile: mbox-short4.txt
+                :datafile: mbox-short.txt
                 :optional:
                 :autograde: unittest

-                Finish the code below to find all of the emails in "mbox-short4.txt" and add them to a list and return the list.
+                Finish the code below to find all of the emails in "mbox-short.txt" and add them to a list and return the list.
 An email starts with an alphanumeric character followed by one or more non white space characters and then "@" followed by one or more non white space characters with one alphabetic character at the end.
                 ~~~~
                 # First import regex (re) and create a handle for the file.
                 # Initialize a list to hold the emails.